-This publication has been prepared to facilitate preparers of financial statements in complying with the disclosure requirements of Singapore Companies Act, Chapter 50, Singapore Financial Reporting Standards (International) ("SFRS(I)"), and Rulebooks issued by Singapore Exchange Securities Trading Limited ("SGX-ST").
+This publication is prepared to facilitate preparers of financial statements in complying with the disclosure requirements of Singapore Companies Act 1967, Singapore Financial Reporting Standards (International), and Rulebooks issued by Singapore Exchange Securities Trading Limited.
 These illustrative financial statements contain general information and are not intended to be a substitute for reading the legislation or accounting standards themselves, or for professional judgement as to adequacy of disclosures and fairness of presentation.
 They do not encompass all possible disclosures required.
 Depending on the circumstances, further specific information may be required in order to ensure fair presentation and compliance with laws and accounting standards and securities exchange regulations.